FLUORESCENT PENETRANT INSPECTION (FPI)

 Fully Automated Dye Penetrant Systems

 This Fully Automatic Dye Penetrant System was designed for ceramic bearings.
-The bearings are processed in batches of 100 in a fully automated system using transport/oscillating elevators as the basic building block for each of the stages.
+The bearings of this piece of FPI machinery are processed in batches of 100 in a fully automated system using transport/oscillating elevators as the basic building block for each of the stages.
 The bearings are processed through the penetrant application, excess penetrant removal and hot air knife dryer as per specifications.
 Exclusive features include multiple rollover, multiport oscillation, ram tough automation, and multizone spray.
 Designed for manual or fully automated systems to accommodate water-soluble or oil-based penetrant processes.
 Contact Advanced Deburring & Finishing for your Fluorescent Penetrant Inspection machine today!